tomhoyland/abc/README.md

   - What are the Capabilities, structures or resources we have right now?
     - These might be; Processes?
 Metrics?
 Rules?
 Policies?
 Reward and Recognition Systems?
 Organisational Structures?
 Tools?
 Information?
 Technologies?
 Money?
 Resources and Assets?
-  - Do these move us closer towards or pull us further away from what we want to ACHIEVE?
+  - Do these move us closer towards or pull us further away from what we want to Achieve?
-  - What Capabilities need to change, whether they are in your control, your teams or your organisations, to move us closer to what you want to ACHIEVE?
+  - What Capabilities need to change, whether they are in your control, your teams or your organisations, to move us closer to what you want to Achieve?
     - What kind(s) of changes are these?
 Changing something?
 Obtaining Something?
 Doing more of something?
 Doing less of something?
 Stopping something?
 Starting something?
   - _**CAPABILITIES are WHAT we need to support HOW we get there.**_